HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 Below is the final version of the short narrative that will coincide with the miniature scene.
 ##### Page 1 #####
 ###### Interaction: Door Opens with Servo
 The door creaked as I opened it and a musty smelled released.
 The letter was so unexpected, a relative that I had never heard of before just dying out of nowhere?
-And they give me the responsibility of cleaning out their apartment because I am the closest living relative, seems sketchy, I thought as took in my bizarre surroundings.
+And they gave me the responsibility of cleaning out the apartment because I am the closest living relative, seems sketchy, I thought as took in my bizarre surroundings.

 ##### Page 2 #####
 ###### Interaction: Lights turn on